NickS55/AdventOfCodeCPP/README.md

 # AdventOfCodeCPP

-My personal repository of original [2023 Adevnt of Code](https://adventofcode.com/2023/about) solutions written in C++.
+My personal repository of original [2023 Advent of Code](https://adventofcode.com/2023/about) solutions written in C++.

 A build script, inputs, code and answers are provided within this repository.